September 29, 2017 04:23 PM

-Greenhouse, 25, awaits trial in the 2015 shooting that killed Jeremy Mardis and critically wounded his father, Christopher Few, following a 2-mile (3-kilometer) car chase.
-A second officer, Derrick Stafford, was convicted of manslaughter in March.
 Greenhouse and Stafford were moonlighting as deputy city marshals in Marksville at the time of the November 2015 shooting.

-Stafford testified at trial that he didn't know the boy was in the car and didn't see Few's hands in the air.
+Stafford testified at his trial that he didn't know the boy was in the car and didn't see Few's hands in the air.
 But he said he shot at the car because he feared Few was going to back up and hit Greenhouse with his vehicle.

 By MICHAEL KUNZELMAN

-Updated: June 02, 2017 04:25 PM
+Updated: September 29, 2017 04:23 PM

 (Copyright 2017 by The Associated Press.
 All Rights Reserved.)